QubesOS/qubes-doc/user/advanced-topics/bind-dirs.md

 7. Done.

-From now on any files within the `/var/lib/tor` folder will persist across reboots.
+From now on, all files in the `/var/lib/tor` directory will persist across reboots.

-You can make make many files or folders persist, simply by making multiple entries in the `50_user.conf` file, each on a separate line.
+You can make make as many files or folders persist as you want simply by making multiple entries in the `50_user.conf` file, each on a separate line.
-For example, if you added the file `/etc/tor/torrc` to the `binds` variable, any modifications to *that* file will persist across reboots.
+For example, if you added the file `/etc/tor/torrc` to the `binds` variable, any modifications to *that* file would also persist across reboots.

 ```
 binds+=( '/var/lib/tor' )